David Struch: Playing career

-Early the following season with Saint John, Struch suffered a serious knee injury which ultimately keep him from playing for 16 months.
-He returned to the Saint John line up during the 1995-96 season, registering 25 points in 45 games.
+Early the following season with Saint John, Struch suffered a serious knee injury which ultimately kept him from playing for 16 months.
+He returned to the Saint John lineup during the 1995–96 season, registering 25 points in 45 games.

-The 1996-97 season saw Struch play 11 games with the Waco Wizards of the WPHL, scoring at a point-per-game rate.
+The 1996–97 season saw Struch play 11 games with the Waco Wizards of the WPHL, scoring at a point-per-game rate.
 He also played 26 games for Austrian side EC Graz, registering 22 points.
-He remained in Europe the following season, signing for Italian Serie A team SG Cortina.
+He remained in Europe the following season, signing for the Italian Serie A team SG Cortina.
 In Veneto he had a career year, scoring 61 points in 44 games helping the team make it to the playoffs, before losing in the opening round to HC Bolzano.
 The 1998-99 would see Struch remain in Italy, signing for the HC Milano where he would have 11 points in 24 games.

-Struch would move to the U.K. for the 1999–00 season, in order to play for BISL team Nottingham Panthers.
+Struch would move to the U.K. for the 1999–00 season, to play for BISL team Nottingham Panthers.
 The team struggled, finishing 6th out of 8 teams, and failing to make it out of the group stages in the playoffs.
 For his part, Struch scored 24 points in 42 games.
 He returned to the Panthers the following season, and improved his scoring totals, registering 39 points in 47 games.
 The off-season saw Struch move to the London Knights also of the BISL, where he was named team captain.
 His time in the capital got off to a bad start however, as he suffered another knee injury early in the season.
 Despite this setback, he managed to score 14 points in 29 games as the team finished 6th out of 7 teams, and made it to the playoff semi-finals before narrowly losing to the Sheffield Steelers.

-For the 2002-03 season, Struch moved to the Bracknell Bees also of the BISL.
-At the Bees he got his first taste of coaching.
+For the 2002–03 season, Struch moved to the Bracknell Bees also of the BISL.
+At the Bees, he got his first taste of coaching.
 Both the team and Struch would struggle, the team finished last in the regular season, and Struch registered 10 points in 28 games, after missing 4 games with a concussion.
-Following the culmination of the 2002-03 season, the Bees decided to drop down to the BNL, whilst the Ayr Scottish Eagles and Manchester Storm both folded, and the London Knights rink, the London Arena, was sold to developers, which lead to the Knights folding as well.
+Following the culmination of the 2002–03 season, the Bees decided to drop down to the BNL, whilst the Ayr Scottish Eagles and Manchester Storm both folded and the London Knights rink, the London Arena, was sold to developers, which lead to the Knights folding as well.
 These losses culminated in the demise of the BISL.